 The answer to all these questions is material handling.

-From manufacturing and construction to shipping and logistics, material handling plays a critical role in almost all industries.
-Globalization, along with the rapid rise of online shopping, has further fuelled the demand for efficient and cost-effective material handling solutions.
-In fact, the growth of globalized supply chains and highly efficient material handling facilities go hand in hand.
-It primarily deals with moving or relocating large loads including equipment, construction and machine parts, and even vehicles as well as in-house handling of raw materials and spares.
+From manufacturing and construction to shipping and logistics, material handling plays a critical role in almost every industry.
+Globalization, along with the rapid rise of online shopping, has fueled the demand for efficient, cost-effective rigging equipment and lifting solutions.

 It is the biggest and fastest growing industries globally.
 The following stats will provide a glimpse of the industry and its scope.